-Jordan Peele’s directorial debut Get Out may be a horror movie, but its unease comes from its commentary on race.
+Jordan Peele’s directorial debut Get Out is billed as a horror movie, but its real unease comes from its portrayal of everyday racism.

 What is Get Out about?